Uberspace/manual/source/web-backends.rst

 prefix handling
 ---------------

-By default, the whole path (e.g. ``/ep/assets/style.css``) is passed onto the backend.
+By default, the whole path (e.g. ``/ep/assets/style.css``) is passed on to the backend.
 Some applications require that only the part after their prefix (``/assets/style.css`` in this case) reaches them.
 To enable this behavior, add ``--remove-prefix``: